BayesicFitting

 goto 4

-7 Store point a a phantom
+7 Store point as phantom

 8 if enough steps :